 Available in a few different black combinations – pink, orange and blue – and three sizes – 34”, 35” and 36”, the GX1000 is one of the first models I have ever tried from this manufacturer.
 I bought the stick after I already gained some experience.

 The stick is mostly recommended to competitive players.
 It makes no difference if you are new or not – chances are it will support your skills.
-The stick is made of carbon, aramid and fiberglass.
+The stick is made of carbon, aramid and fibreglass.
 Basically, it provides strength, stiffness, less vibration and lots of control.

-The maxi head and toe shape provides extra surface for hitting, so you also gain more control when handling the ball.
+The maxi head and toe shape provide an extra surface for hitting, so you also gain more control when handling the ball.
 It has a balance point of 33.5cm, a stiff power rating and a medium weight.
 The handle is basic, but it is rough enough to prevent slipping out of your hands.